-- 4.1 As stated above, there have been a number of schemes that can be seen as projects in their own right.
-These have been included at Appendix 3 and will be known to the relevant Overview and Scrutiny Committee in one form or another. - 4.2 Having reviewed all of the other capital requests, they fall within one of four categories and are summarised in the table below.
-The amounts have been calculated using the respective bid totals and would be under the responsibility of a relevant Transformation Board or Directors' Board for allocation and monitoring:
+- 4.1 As stated above, there have been a number of significant schemes that can be seen as projects in their own right.
+These have been included at Appendix 3 and are split into 3 categories: - Essential Works these are required to ensure assets are of sufficient quality to deliver the associated services: - Projects with an Invest to Save contribution these are projects which either generate an associated return to the Council or provide ongoing savings through the delivery of the associated capital scheme; and - New Standalone Projects new projects supporting the delivery of Council priorities.

+The remaining capital requests fall within one of four categories and are summarised in the table below.
+The amounts have been calculated using the respective bid totals and the allocation and monitoring of this funding falls under the responsibility of a relevant Transformation Board or Directors' Board.

-Responsible Board Examples 2019/20 2020/21 2021/22 Doard £m £m £m Service Review These could include new systems that create efficiencies, upgrades to facilities to increase income potential and enhancements to open spaces to reduce ongoing maintenance.
-2.2 0.5 0.5 Digital The council has been progressing steadily towards digital delivery, both with residents and amongst officers.
+Responsible Board Examples 2020/21 2021/22 2022/23 Board £m £m £m Service Review These could include new systems that create efficiencies, upgrades to facilities to increase income potential and enhancements to open spaces to reduce ongoing maintenance.
+3.9 1.3 1.3 Digital The council has been progressing steadily towards digital delivery, both with residents and amongst officers.
 This budget will allow for further progression as well as ensuring all current systems are maintained to current versions and provide for end of life replacement.
-4.0 1.1 0.5 Property This budget will provide for all operational buildings including the Civic Offices, libraries, depot and Collins House.
+3.3 0.7 0.2 Property This budget will provide for all operational buildings including the Civic Offices, libraries, depot and Collins House.
 It will allow for essential capital maintenance and minor enhancements.
-3.2 2.1 1.5 Transformation This budget is to provide the ability to build business cases for major projects as per paragraph 2.6.
-The recommendation is for an annual "top up" to bring the budget back to £2m at the start of each financial year.
-2.0 2.0 2.0
+2.8 0.3 0 Transformation This budget is to provide the ability to build business cases for major projects as per paragraph 2.6.
+The recommendation is for an annual "top up" to bring the budget back to £3m at the start of each financial year.
+3.0 3.0 3.0

-- 4.3 In addition, the capital programme also includes the HRA, Highways and Education.
-These are largely funded by government grants and will be considered by their respective Overview and Scrutiny Committees and the Cabinet under separate reports. - 4.4 Highways are expected to receive in the region of £2.8m per annum whilst Education are expected to receive a further £5m in 2019/20 with further allocations for free schools.
+- 4.2 The capital programme also includes the HRA, Highways and Education.
+These are largely funded by government grants and will be considered by their respective Overview and Scrutiny Committees and the Cabinet under separate reports. - 4.3 Highways are expected to receive in the region of £4m per annum whilst Education are expected to receive a further £4m in 2020/21 with further allocations for free schools.